-When I managed Netpulse’s trade show presence at IHRSA (10,000 attendees), it was the company’s first real trade show experience and we had to define everything from scratch.
-In the end the show was very successful for us, and I learned a ton of best practices.
-This post is a breakdown of those best practices, in chronological order from preparation months prior to the day of the show.
+When I managed Netpulse’s trade show presence at IHRSA (10,000 attendees); it was the company’s first real trade show experience and we had to define everything from scratch.
+In the end, the show was very successful for us, and I learned a ton of best practices.
+This post is a breakdown of those best practices, in chronological order, from preparation months prior to the day of the show.

 Setting up lead nurture workflows is straight forward.
 Let’s break it down:

 As you are developing marketing in a startup, you typically start with a budget of $0.
-It involves a small team, with people doing multiple jobs at once and stretching resources thin.
+It involves a small team, with people doing multiple jobs and stretching resources thin.
 As the team grows and you want to accelerate growth, you need to determine how you can invest in marketing and earn that money back with new customers.
 To do that, you need to craft a marketing budget: typically a spreadsheet of what items you intend to spend marketing dollars on monthly.
 To start, the budget should consist of the following items:

 When a startup begins acquiring customers, it feels pretty magical.
 Once the sale is closed, there might be a few manual processes in place, like writing down some detailed information about the customer, setting up the product for them and configuring automatic billing.
 What happens when we have 100 customers?
 Suddenly, we have a massive influx of new data to track.
 Is each customer getting billed properly?
 Do we know who the customer’s key contacts are so we don’t accidentally send them future marketing emails?